-Today I’m chatting with a delightful person who works predominantly offline but is building a fabulous online presence as well.
+How any sleep mistakes are there?!
+Today I’m chatting with a delightful woman who works predominantly offline but is building a fabulous online presence as well.
 Dr. Tracey Marks shares the biggest sleep mistakes you are making that you could easily avoid.
 Dr. Marks is a psychiatrist and focuses on working women who are too tired, busy, stressed out, etc. Those women who are Beyond Burnout.
 She helps women devise strategies to recover from “burnout” and live healthier lives for themselves and their families.

-Is there anything we can do about sleep deprivation?
+Is there anything we can do about sleep mistakes?

 So now that we know that lack of sleep is a problem… what do we do about it?
 First, set a bed time!
 Your body is a clock and needs a routine, just like it did when you were a baby.
 No matter what happened during the day you need go to bed at the same time each night.
 Once you’ve set your bedtime, it’s important to give yourself about an hour to start to wind down: turn off the phone, stop checking your email, and relax.
 Bedtime is something you should prepare for, not something that just happens.